Kamex420/new-eridian-twitch-gamev2/docs/persistence.md

 interaction ID represents a new command.
 Termination before a deferred background command begins still requires a new user request; this is not a durable incoming Discord job broker.

+## Asynchronous channel delivery

+The Discord.py worker claims only Discord notices with the existing conditional SQL lease.
+Detached snapshots cross the thread/async boundary; a SQLAlchemy session never remains open during a network send.
+The send has a 45-second bound inside its 120-second lease.
+The library sends a stable nonce and enforces nonce deduplication.
+A crash outside Discord's deduplication window still permits a repeated alert; rewards are not replayed.
+Shutdown finishes the current delivery before closing the client.
+Twitch claims only Twitch notices in production.

+Successful authentication triggers one repair scan for current stopped queues whose saved deadline is within the last 24 hours.
+Failed notices are requeued;
+missing notices are reconstructed from saved totals.
+Already-sent notices are left alone.
+This repair does not modify inventory, needs or queue counters.